tmw2341/SmartParking/README.md

-Welcome to WeBagJScript's SmartParking system.\n
+Welcome to WeBagJScript's SmartParking system.
 It is amazing.
 Probably the best one ever.
 Thank you.